Offshore Wind Energy in Brazil

 IBAMA expert hearing in July 2019, Brasilia

-Johannes Dimas actively promotes the sustainable transformation of the energy sector and is partnering with national and international organizations.
-As part of his commitment, he held various workshops on wind energy – e.g. for the Brazilian Ministry of Mines and Energy (MME), the National Operator of the Electric System (ONS), and other governmental agencies; organized by the national Energy Research Office (EPE) and the German Association for International Cooperation (GIZ).
+As part of his commitment, Johannes Dimas held various workshops on wind energy – e.g. for the Brazilian Ministry of Mines and Energy (MME), the National Operator of the Electric System (ONS), and other governmental agencies; organized by the national Energy Research Office (EPE) and the German Association for International Cooperation (GIZ).

 His work contributed to the Offshore Roadmap Brazil which was published beginning of 2020 by EPE.
 Furthermore, he was appointed as expert of the hearing on the environmental licensing standard for offshore wind farms by the federal Brazilian Institute of the Environment and Renewable Natural Resources (IBAMA).